Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

 In the ex-post or \emph{offline} setting, the number of individuals per round $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$ are known in advance and can be used by the principal to choose allocations $X \in \mathbb{R}^{T \times |\Theta| \times K}$ for individuals in each round $t$ of type $\theta$.
-In the \emph{online} setting the principal considers each round sequentially in a fixed order $t = 1, \ldots, T$, is informed of the number of individuals $(N_{t, \theta})_{\theta \in \Theta}\sim \F_t$ in that round, chooses allocation $X_t^{alg} \in \mathbb{R}^{|\Theta| \times K}$ before continuing on to the next round, where $X_{t, \theta, k}^{alg}$ denotes the allocation of resource $k$ earmarked for each of the $N_{t, \theta}$ individuals of type $\theta$ in that round.
+In the \emph{online} setting the principal considers each round sequentially in a fixed order $t = 1, \ldots, T$, is informed of the number of individuals $(N_{t, \theta})_{\theta \in \Theta}$ in that round, chooses allocation $X_t^{alg} \in \mathbb{R}^{|\Theta| \times K}$ before continuing on to the next round, where $X_{t, \theta, k}^{alg}$ denotes the allocation of resource $k$ earmarked for each of the $N_{t, \theta}$ individuals of type $\theta$ in that round.
+This assumption includes not only i.i.d demands, but can also be extended to distributions that arise from Markov chains or latent variable models (see \cref{sec:proof} for more details).
 We impose the additional assumption that the algorithm allocates the same allocation to each of the $N_{t, \theta}$ individuals of type $\theta$.
 This is without loss of generality, as one of the primary goals of the paper is to investigate envy, whereby one out of any two individuals of type $\theta$ in round $t$ will envy the other unless their allocations are the same.
 Allocation decisions are irreversible, and must obey the overall budget constraints.